A good fit, in

 Much of my

-Work sits in the
+work sits in the

-grey zone
+grey zones

-is intentionally
+intentionally

 focused